Key Takeaways

 Related: CPP Payment Dates.

-OAS payments have increased for the October to December 2024 quarter.
+OAS payments are not increasing for the January to March 2025 quarter.
 Unlike CPP, OAS benefits are adjusted for cost of living increases in January, April, July, and October (quarterly).

-To calculate the current 2024 increase in OAS, CPI numbers for two periods of 3 months each are used.
+To calculate a potential 2025 increase in OAS, CPI numbers for two periods of 3 months each are used.

-Other OAS benefits, including the Guaranteed Income Supplement (GIS), the Allowance, and the Allowance for the Survivor, also increased in 2024.
+Other OAS benefits, including the Guaranteed Income Supplement (GIS), the Allowance, and the Allowance for the Survivor, also remain the same in 2025.

 How much OAS you qualify for depends on how long you have lived in Canada after turning 18.
 There is also a cap imposed by your taxable income.
 Income above a threshold amount could result in OAS clawback.